nicholaszein/new-community-guidelines/.github/templates/elementor-bug-report-form-template-04.md

 >
 > This is just a preview, and this note will not be part of the final form.

-# 🐛 Report a Confirmed Bug in Elementor Editor V4
+# 🐞 Report a Confirmed Bug in Elementor
 <br>

-👋 **Welcome, and thank you for helping shape the future of Elementor!**

-We’re excited to introduce the **Editor V4** — a refreshed foundation for the Elementor Editor that improves performance, responsiveness, and workflow experience.

-Your feedback is incredibly valuable.
-Use this form to report bugs related to Editor V4’s experimental features.
-Every report helps us create a better product before its full release.
+👋 **Hello, welcome to Elementor's repository!**

+Thank you for contributing — your input helps make **Elementor** better for everyone!
 <br>
 <br>